apocalyptech/exordium/docs/apache_deployment_howto.rst

 STATIC_URL and STATIC_ROOT
     Static file configuration for Django.

+You could, also, set ``SECURE_CROSS_ORIGIN_OPENER_POLICY = 'same-origin-allow-popups'`` in here, to ensure that the JPlayer streaming popup works properly, but I prefer to make sure that my static file delivery sets its headers properly instead.

 Once these have been set up, and the necessary database created in MySQL, Django's basic database models can be created, and we can make sure that Django recognizes an administrative user.
 Apache is handling authentication